ProbeFeatureSelection#

 When initiating the ProbeFeatureSelection()

-which distribution is to be assumed to create the probe feature(s) and the number of
+which distribution is to be assumed to create the probe feature(s), as well as the number of

 Let’s import the required libraries and classes: